 Tenebrae ends with the Gospel account of Judas leaving to betray the Lord.
 At the end of the Gospel a door is slammed (even this loud noise has a liturgical term – the Strepitus) and there is silence.

-Several explanations of the symbolism have been offered, none are entirely convincing.
+Several explanations of the symbolism of Tenebrae have been offered, none are entirely convincing.
 For this is profound, and sacred, theatre which speaks on a very deep, primitive level, which words cannot fully grasp.

 As Holy Week begins we enter into the darkness, into the depth of faith.
 At the end of Tenebrae a single light remains burning, not overcome by darkness, a light which, our hope is, will grow and spread at Easter.